inesCherif/Turing-machine-/README.md

     // More examples like B, C, etc.
 };
 ```
+### Automaton for Replacing 'O' with '1'
+The following automaton demonstrates the process of replacing every occurrence of 'O' in the input string with the digit '1':

 ![The automaton that replaces O with 1](./images/1.png)

+---

+### Automaton for Adding Two Unary Numbers
+This automaton represents the operation of adding two unary numbers.
+It visually depicts the steps involved in summing these numbers:

 ![Automaton for adding two unary numbers](./images/2.png)

+---

+### Automaton for Subtracting Two Unary Numbers
+Here is an automaton that shows how subtraction works when dealing with two unary numbers:

 ![Automaton for subtracting two unary numbers](./images/3.png)

+---

+### Automaton for Doubling the Elements
+The automaton below illustrates the process of doubling the elements in a sequence, effectively multiplying the input by two:

 ![Automaton for doubling the elements](./images/4.png)

 ## Customization